 UltraTech’s inception can be traced back to the mid-1980s with the establishment of Grasim’s first cement plant at Jawad in Madhya Pradesh.
 In 2001, with the objective of increasing its reach, Grasim acquired a stake in L&T Cement Ltd. The stake was further increased to a majority stake in 2003 thereby giving Grasim a pan-India presence and an increased market share.
 In 2004, the demerger of L&T’s cement business was completed and Grasim acquired a controlling stake in L&T Cement Ltd and the name was subsequently changed to UltraTech cement.
 The cement business of Grasim was demerged and vested in Samruddhi Cement Limited in May 2010, with Samruddhi Cement Limited consequently being amalgamated with UltraTech Cement Limited in July 2010.
 In September 2010, UltraTech Cement Middle East Investments Limited, a wholly owned subsidiary of UltraTech Cement acquired management control of ETA Star Cement Company, along with its operations in the UAE, Bahrain and Bangladesh, thereby putting UltraTech on the global map.

-Today, UltraTech Cement is the tenth largest producer of cement globally.
+Today, UltraTech Cement is amongst the top cement producers globally.
 It has a diverse presence across the globe.
-The company has eleven integrated plants, one white cement plant and one clinkerisation plant, which is based in the UAE.
+The company has eleven composite plants, one white cement plant, one wall care putty plant and one clinkerisation plant, which is based in the UAE.
 Furthermore, UltraTech has 15 grinding units across the world: 11 in India, 2 in UAE and 1 each in Bahrain and Bangladesh.
-It also has 2 rail bulk terminals in India, 3 coastal terminals, out of which 2 are located in India and one in Sri Lanka.
+It also has 6 bulk terminals (5 in India and 1 in Sri Lanka).
 UltraTech has 101 concrete plants across 35 locations in India.
 The history of UltraTech’s progress over the years is given below: